-- I Buckinghamshire New University holds and processes personal data about its staff, students and other data subjects for academic, administrative and commercial purposes and also to fulfil statutory obligations to the government and other statutory bodies. - 2 The University processes personal information to enable it to provide education and support services to students and staff; advertising and promoting the university and the services we offer; publication of the university magazine and alumni relations, undertaking research and fundraising; managing our accounts and records and providing commercial activities to our clients.
-We also process personal information for the use of CCTV systems to monitor and collect visual images for the purposes of security and the prevention and detection of crime. - 3 Personal data is subject to certain legal safeguards and other regulations, which impose restrictions on how organisations may process personal data.
+- I Buckinghamshire New University holds and processes personal data about its staff, students and other data subjects for academic, administrative and commercial purposes and also to fulfil statutory obligations to the government and other statutory bodies in accordance with the data protection legislation currently in place i.e. UK General Data Protection Regulation (GDPR) and The Data Protection Act 2018. - 2 The University processes personal information to enable it to provide education and support services to students and staff; advertising and promoting the university and the services we offer; publication of the university magazine and alumni relations, undertaking research and fundraising; managing our accounts and records and providing commercial activities to our clients.
+We also process personal information for the use of CCTV systems to monitor and collect visual images for the purposes of security and the prevention and detection of crime. - Personal data is subject to certain legal safeguards and other regulations, which impose restrictions on how organisations may process personal data.
 The University is responsible for ensuring compliance with the data protection requirements outlined in this policy.
 Noncompliance may expose the University to complaints, regulatory action, fines and/or reputational damage. - 4 This policy should be read in conjunction with the Data Quality Policy as all staff must make every effort to ensure that any data collected or entered into our systems is accurate, valid, reliable, timely and relevant.